 |

-Roads don't cause jobs to move overseas.
-Unions price their members out of the market.
+Roads don't move jobs overseas.
+Unions price jobs out of the global

 |